artemdemo/artemdemo-com/content/posts/20191105-you-shouldnt-always-use-redux/index.md

 tags: ["redux"]
 ---

 Ok, first of all I'm assuming you know what Redux is and already used it in one of your projects.
-Now, after we established it, let's move on.
+Now, after we established that, let's move on.
 I always prefer to be clear in my assumptions and intentions.
-Makes life much easier :)
+It makes life much easier :)

 <!-- end -->